 British Psychological Society

-From the September 2013 intake, successful completion of this course fulfils stage one of the requirements towards Chartered Membership of the Society and full membership of the Division of Health Psychology.
+Successful completion of this course fulfils stage one of the requirements towards Chartered Membership of the Society and full membership of the Division of Health and Psychology.

 Students on this course will understand and critically evaluate the theoretical basis of health psychology and apply this knowledge to understanding health, health behaviours and health care issues.